Raghuraj361/Task-Manager-App---JS-Placement-Project---9ksy6nxaoik7/README.md

 ### What and Why this project?
 NewtonSchool JS Projects - You can Create, Edit and Delete Notes using JavaScript.

-> AND ALL THESE ARE WORKING WITHOUT A DATABASE.
 ## Basic Lang Info:
 This Project is developed using HTML, CSS, JS.